 - The cash basis approach does not require complex accounting software.
 Firms can easily create and maintain a cash basis single entry system in a written notebook or a very simple spreadsheet.

 - Cash basis accounting does not conform to GAAP in almost all countries.
-That means cash basis accounting cannot be used by public companies for reporting to shareholders or tax authorities.
+That means that public companies cannot use cash basis account for reporting to shareholders or tax authorities.

 - Cash basis accounting does not allow for tracking actual dates of sales and purchases.
-This is not a problem for businesses that always receive payment immediately when they make a sale, and always pay immediately when an expense is incurred.
-This does create a problem for companies that sell on credit, or invoice customers after a sale for payment some time period later.
+This limitation is not a problem for businesses that always receive payment immediately when they make a sale, and always pay immediately when they incur an expense.
+This limitation does create a problem for companies that sell on credit, or invoice customers after a sale for payment some period later.

-- Under cash basis accounting, partial payments by customers are not recorded as such, and therefore the cash accounting Balance sheet may not reflect all payments due.
+- Under cash basis accounting, firms do not record partial payments by customers as such, and therefore the cash accounting Balance sheet may not reflect all payments due.